 You can make a gift of cash or by check to any fund at the Community Foundation and receive the maximum tax advantage under federal law.

+Your gift of stock qualifies for an immediate tax deduction based on the full market value.
 By making a stock gift, you can avoid capital gains taxes that would be due as a result of its sale and establish a charitable fund that benefits the local causes and organizations you care about most.

 Donors that have an existing private foundation may find many benefits to transferring their private foundation to an advised fund at the Community Foundation.
 Through a simple transfer process, donors can remain involved with their funds but without the administrative burdens.
-At the same time, donors can ensure that their intent, name and pattern of charitable giving are maintained - in perpetuity if desired.
+At the same time, donors can ensure that their intent, name and pattern of charitable giving are maintained in perpetuity if desired.

 The Community Foundation is ready to guide donors and their advisors through the private foundation transfer process.
 Learn more here.

 Funds established at the Community Foundation of North Florida (CFNF) are component funds of CFNF, a Section 501(c)(3) not-for-profit corporation.
 All contributions to CFNF funds are treated as gifts to a Section 501(c)(3) public charity and are tax-deductible to the extent allowed by law, and subject to individual and corporate limitations.
 Acceptance of all gifts is subject to the provisions of the CFNF Gift Acceptance Policy.
 Any assets contributed to funds at CFNF, once accepted by the CFNF Board of Directors, represent unconditional and irrevocable gifts and are not refundable.
 Legal control and responsibility for funds rests with CFNF.
 CFNF does not provide tax or legal advice and recommends consulting a professional advisor with questions about making a gift to CFNF.